Wednesday, 30 November 2016

 New to the 2016 V. Press pamphlet selection is also Nina Lewis' Fragile Houses (with a photographic sequence from S.A.
 Leavesley), which was launched earlier this week.
 A sample poem from this pamphlet may be enjoyed at the end of this post.

 More information about all of these books can be found by following the links in their titles.
 (Copies of individual titles can be ordered this way.)
-However, to mark National Poetry Day, we are offering two special U.K. poetry pamphlet bundles:
+However, to mark National Poetry Day, we offered [edited May 2025] two special U.K. poetry pamphlet bundles.

 HAPPY NATIONAL POETRY DAY 2016!!!